 Baptist News Global

 Baptist News Global is a reader-supported, independent news organization providing original and curated news, opinion and analysis about matters of faith.
-BNG covers the people, events and ideas that are shaping American culture and Baptist life.
+We cover the people, events and ideas that are shaping American religion and culture .
 We do so from a perspective that is Baptist in heritage and ecumenical in spirit.

 Baptist News Global is Baptist in heritage, ecumenical in spirit and global in reach.